WSKN

-WSKN (1320 AM) is a radio station.
+WSKN (1320 AM), branded on-air Radio Isla 1320, is a radio station.
 WSKN serves San Juan, Puerto Rico and is owned by Media Power Group.
 The station serves as the flagship station of the Radio Isla Network and carries a Spanish-language news and talk format.

 The callsign derives from their previous identification, Super Kadena Noticiosa, which was created on May 11, 1992, under the ownership of Radio Kadena Informativa Inc. The station was on frequency 630 AM.
 WUNO Notiuno bought them in 2000 and switched frequencies (Notiuno was on 1320 AM).

 History

 Early years

 The station's news director is Luis Penchi, a Ponce-born radio journalist with over 30 years of broadcast experience.
 Upon being hired by WSKN, he transferred his highly rated Saturday-morning news programming from WIAC, the Radio Puerto Rico network.
 The programming included a weekly political debate panel with former Senate President Kenneth McClintock, Senate PDP Minority Leader José Luis Dalmau and Movimiento Independentista Nacional Hostosiano (MINH) leader, Dr. Héctor Pesquera, and the "Luis Penchi Entrevista" 90-minute news interview program.
 During the week, Penchi attracted many of the islands' top political analysts to its programming, including attorneys Benny Frankie Cerezo, Carlos Gallisá and Ignacio Rivera, as well as businessman-turned-political-figure Adolfo Krans, the former First Spouse during his former wife Sila Calderón's gubernatorial administration.
 As a result, the station has been able to attract many of Puerto Rico's political 'cognoscenti' to its audience.